HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/social_rendering/customizing_view_definitions/soc_rendr_cust_socl_list.md

     For more information, read the HCL Portal product documentation under the topic about *Managing community associations*.

+    !!! note
-    **Note:** User profiles are not considered to be content of a community.
+        User profiles are not considered to be content of a community.
 Therefore, if you activate community filtering, the resulting lists do not contain any user profile entries.

 -   **Filter by Type of Access**